Introduction: Understanding the Relationship Between 30 g and 1 oz

 6.1 Baking a Chocolate Chip Cookie Batch

 A recipe calls for 1 oz of chocolate chips.
 Using the precise conversion, you weigh 28.35 g.
 If you accidentally add 30 g, you’ll have a 5.8 % increase in chocolate, potentially altering the cookie’s spread and sweetness.
-For most home bakers, this is acceptable, but competition bakers might find the texture off‑balance Simple, but easy to overlook..
+For most home bakers, this is acceptable, but competition bakers might find the texture off‑balance And that's really what it comes down to.
+Surprisingly effective..

 6.2 Measuring a Protein Powder Scoop